grillitype/web-fonts-guide/README.md

 It also links to further, more in-depth sources that are helpful for more advanced developers aiming to perfect aspects like the loading of the font files.

-Ideas for further sections:
-* Rendering in different browsers / devices & CSS anti-aliasing (and why not to use text-rendering property)
+Planned for future addition to this document:
 * CSS font-weight & font-style: when to put it into @font-face definition and when not, pros / cons.
 * Add note to font-feature-settings about child elements requiring the full definition again.
+* Rendering in different browsers / devices & CSS anti-aliasing (and why not to use text-rendering property)
+* Add resources like copypastecharacter.com
+* Hyphenation
+* Font-sizing?
+Might go too far

 ## Table of contents